qtf0x/gob/README.md

 ### Using This File

-The file colormap_selection.scm can be used to easily select custom colormaps via a button box. \
+The file `colormap_selection.scm` can be used to easily select and load custom colormaps via a button box. \
 Examples of the colormaps can be seen in the acknowledgements. \
- Make sure that the folder titled "colormaps" containing all of the .colormap files is in your working directory. \
+ Make sure that the folder `colormaps` containing all of the `.colormap` files is in your working directory. \
-The file colormap_selection.scm can also be put into the working directory.
+The file `colormap_selection.scm` should also be put into the working directory. \\

+If only the `colormap_selection.scm` file is loaded into Fluent, the colormap selected via the button box GUI will automatically be loaded and will apply to newly created colormaps. \\

+If `gob_user_interface.scm` is loaded, `colormap_selection.scm` will be automatically loaded.
+Selecting a new colormap via the GUI will still load the colormap, but the user **must** go to Contours > Colormap Options > Currently Defined > and then select the colormap that was loaded

 ### Loading This File in Ansys Fluent

-Option 1: Go to File>Read>Scheme...>colormap_selection.scm \
+Option 1: Go to File > Read > Scheme > `colormap_selection.scm` \
-Option 2: Type the relative path into the console: (load "colormap_selection.scm") \
+Option 2: Type the relative path into the console: `(load "colormap_selection.scm")` \
-Option 3: Type the absolute path into the console: (load "C:/<file path>/colormap_selection.scm") \
+Option 3: Type the absolute path into the console: `(load "C:/<file path>/colormap_selection.scm")` \
-Note: If this is done multiple times, the ribbon cannot be removed unless Ansys Fluent is restarted
+Note: The ribbon cannot be removed unless Ansys Fluent is restarted

 In the top ribbon menu, select the "Colormap Selection" tab and the dropdown to open the menu. \
 Select your colormap and then click "OK" for it to apply. \